How To Setup an eCommerce Store In Australia?

 No customer, willing to buy, likes the “Out-of-Stock” notice.
 To avoid this (embarrassing) situation, it is important that you pay close attention to inventory management.
 This is an ongoing process and requires good relationships with your suppliers and logistics partners.

 Sales data analysis is an important part of inventory management.
-Over the period of a time, you will acquire the skill of juggling between often contrasting requirements of inventory management.
+Over a period of time, you will acquire the skill of juggling between often contrasting requirements of inventory management.

 9. Define (Legal) T&C and Policies